smnookin/smnookin.github.io/_posts/2015-10-04-autonomous-golf-carts-as-the-future-competitor-to-the-mit-shuttle.md

 This idea contrasts with a lot of other research into autonomous vehicles, which tend to focus on improving the sensors so as to better avoid obstacles and provide a smoother ride.
 According to Miller, there will be two stages to the project.
 For the first stage, which could begin as early as this semester, the carts will be driven by humans and will only be available on East Campus, around Stata, Kendall and the Green building.
 Once that part of the trial is complete, How and his team hope to expand the project and use driverless carts.

 Why the wait?
 “The data can be gathered by driving [the carts] ourselves without a lot of the legal hassles…that come with trying to make vehicles autonomous,” Miller says.
-According to a CBS News story, there have already been issues deciding who is at fault when car crashes involve self-driving vehicles.
-INSERT LINK FOR THE CBS NEWS STORY
+According to a CBS News story, [there have already been issues deciding who is at fault when car crashes involve self-driving vehicles](http://www.techtimes.com/articles/67253/20150728/driverless-cars-safe.htm).

 Liability issues are also part of the reason How’s team is using carts instead of larger vehicles.
 Carts can also access areas cars would be prohibited from, like sidewalks and other parts of campus, and the more places the carts can go, the better to collect data about where students tend to be at a certain time.
 Finally, Miller says, “people are used to these types of vehicles being on campus.”
 If the MIT trial goes well, How and his team hope to expand the project to an urban area in the near future.